swagger-api/swagger.io-docs/docs/spec-explained/enums.md

 All values in an enum must adhere to the specified type.

-If you need to specify descriptions for enum items, you can do so in the `description` of the parameter or property:
+If you need to specify descriptions for enum items, you can do this in the `description` of the parameter or property:

 ```
           type: string